This homemade vegan hamburger helper recipe is healthy and the perfect family friendly meal. Can be made gluten free too!

 - Cook over low heat for about 15-20 minutes or until the liquid has evaporated and the beans are cooked, stirring often.
 Watch closely because the beans can stick, especially if not using oil.
 If they begin to stick, lower heat and continue to mix.

 - Meanwhile, cook your favorite pasta according to package directions.
 Drain and rinse, then add to the hamburger cheese mix.
-Stir to incorporate, plate and serve fresh!
+Stir to incorporate.

 - The cheese sauce recipe makes 4 cups.
 Save the leftovers for another use, such as nachos, plain macaroni and cheese, a dip for veggies, cheese fries, etc. It also freezes well.